-- 1.5.1 The spending limits at the European election apply to all expenses incurred and payments made in providing property, goods or services which are used for electoral purposes during the "election period".
-The election period commences on the date of the order appointing polling day and ending on polling day itself, both dates included.
-The election period for the 2019 European election is from 25 March 2019 to 24 May 2019 [Section 31(3)(a)(iii)]. - 1.5.2 Regardless of when the expenses are incurred or the payments are made, they must be taken into account if they relate to property, goods or services that are used for electoral purposes during the election period.
-Accordingly, expenses incurred or payments made at any time before the date of the issue of the writ on property, goods or services that are used during the election period must be accounted for [Section 31(3)(b)]. - 1.5.3 If expenses are incurred or payments are made on property, goods or services that were not used, or only a part was used, during the election period it will not be necessary to account for the unused part.
-Similarly, it will not be necessary to account for expenses incurred or payments made in respect of property, goods or services that were used before the commencement of the election period or that were used after the election period.
-Some examples of this might be: - promotional material circulated by candidates/political parties before the election period commenced, - insurance or rent costs applying to a campaign premises in so far as the costs relate to a period before and/or after the election period, or - "Thank you" notices circulated after the election.
+- 1.5.1 The spending limits at the bye-election apply to all expenses incurred and payments made in providing property, goods or services which are used for electoral purposes during the period commencing on the date of the issue of the writ and ending on polling day itself, both dates included.
+The election period for the bye-election is from 16 June 2021 to 8 July 2021 [Section 31(3)(a)(i)]. - 1.5.2 Regardless of when the expenses are incurred or the payments are made, they must be taken into account if they relate to property, goods or services which are used for electoral purposes during the election period.
+Accordingly, expenses which are incurred or payments which are made at any time before the date of the issue of the writ on property, goods or services which are used during the election period must be accounted for [Section 31(3)(b)]. - 1.5.3 If expenses are incurred or payments are made on property, goods or services which were not used, or only a part was used, during the election period it will not be necessary to account for the unused part.
+Similarly, it will not be necessary to account for expenses incurred or payments made in respect of property, goods or services which were used before the commencement of the election period or which were used after the election period.
+Some examples of this might be: - promotional material circulated by candidates/political parties before the election period commenced,